 Below are simple yet important tips for making your blueberry banana bread loaf super moist, light and fluffy straight out of the oven:

 - Use very ripe bananas.
-Wait until the bananas turn black on the outside and get really soft to the touch.
-When peeled, such bananas are still white inside but very soft and mushy, not really holding their banana shape.
+When peeled, ripe bananas are still white inside but very soft and mushy.
 Mashing such bananas with a fork is very much like stirring the smoothie: effortless!
-That’s when the bananas are at their sweetest!
+That's when the bananas are at their sweetest!

 - Line the bottom of the pan with parchment paper.
 Butter the parchment paper and then pour the banana bread batter.
 This ensures that the bottom of the bread will not get stuck to the baking pan.

 Toppings for banana bread